We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 VMware Tanzu Observability provides metrics-driven analytics at massive scale, so you can get the most out of your cloud-native apps.

-AWS Auto Scaling is ranked 17th in Application Performance Management (APM) with 1 review while VMware Tanzu Observability by Wavefront is ranked 26th in Application Performance Management (APM) with 1 review.
+AWS Auto Scaling is ranked 17th in Application Performance Management (APM) with 1 review while VMware Tanzu Observability by Wavefront is ranked 25th in Application Performance Management (APM) with 1 review.
 AWS Auto Scaling is rated 10.0, while VMware Tanzu Observability by Wavefront is rated 7.0.
 The top reviewer of AWS Auto Scaling writes "A well-documented, user-friendly interface with a simple setup for the automatic launching and configuring of servers".
 On the other hand, the top reviewer of VMware Tanzu Observability by Wavefront writes "Good stability but overall still needs more technology enhancements and better automation".
-AWS Auto Scaling is most compared with Splunk, whereas VMware Tanzu Observability by Wavefront is most compared with Datadog, Dynatrace, Nutanix Karbon, Splunk and InfluxData.
+AWS Auto Scaling is most compared with Splunk and Splunk IT Service Intelligence (ITSI), whereas VMware Tanzu Observability by Wavefront is most compared with Datadog, Dynatrace, Splunk and Nutanix Karbon.